ronaldyonggi/ubunterransiblernetes/README.md

 5. Route table association
 6. Security group
 7. Network interface
-8. An EC2 instance with the resources above associated
+8. An EC2 instance with the resources above associated, using Ubuntu 20.04

 ## Use Ansible Playbook to automate EC2 instance configuration